 5. Communicate with Candidates

 Prompt and constructive feedback is crucial to filling any position.
 Schedule a feedback session with your internal team for the same or next day to collect feedback.
 Share the collective feedback with your candidate as soon as possible.
-This is as important to the process as it is to your employer brand.
+This is as important to the company’s IT recruitment processes as it is to your employer brand.

 Candidates appreciate clear and consistent communication to know where they stand in the process.
 Stay actively engaged with top candidates as your process continues to let them know if you’re not ready to make a decision or if the requirements have changed.
 If you don’t, not only will your top candidate look for another role, they’ll also likely tell people to avoid your company.